-Headquarters for the Institute is the ultimate in sustainability - a recycled building.
+Headquarters for the Julie Ann Wrigley Global Institute of Sustainability is the ultimate in sustainability - a recycled building.
 Originally constructed in 1964-65 and home to the College of Nursing and Healthcare Innovation, the building was completely renovated in 2007-08 to integrate sustainability features that reduce consumption and waste and enhance the quality of life for students, faculty, and staff.

 Renovators strategically removed exterior brick to create breezeways and increase natural lighting.
 Common areas and collaborative workspaces were infused with daylight to reduce energy consumption and increase informal interaction and productivity.